raajasrini/PyBer_Analysis/README.md

 ## Overview :

-The assignment is to analyze the byber ride data to find the differences in ride-sharing data among the different city types to showcase the **total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type**.
+The assignment is to analyze the pyber ride data to find the differences in ride-sharing data among the different city types to showcase the **total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type**.

 To showcase analysis of the total weekly fares for each city type in multiple-line graph and provides summarized view of the data differs by city type and those differences to take strategic decisions.